pyranges/pyranges_1.x/docs/tutorial.rst

 Ok, so far we got the coordinates and sequences of the first codon of each CDS.

 Now let's look at  stop codons.
-First, we get the a pyranges object of the last codon of each CDS.
+First, we get the a pyranges1 object of the last codon of each CDS.
-Conveniently, :func:`slice_ranges <pyranges.PyRanges.slice_ranges>` accepts negative arguments
+Conveniently, :func:`slice_ranges <pyranges1.PyRanges.slice_ranges>` accepts negative arguments
 to count from the 3', so we can obtain the last three nucleotides of CDSs with:

   >>> last = cds.slice_ranges(start=-3, group_by='ID')